Practical programming in C++

 - to make basic template design.

-Attend BPC1 course and pass out BPC2 course or similar.
+Attending BPC1 and BPC2 courses or similar.

 Recommended optional programme components